nirojsapkota/youtube-skip-add/README.md

 - Click "Load Unpacked" and browse the folder to this extension.
 - Feel free to modify source code

+# Usage
+- The extension will be active for domain "youtube.com" after installatin.
+- Try playing around with some options in the option page of this extension.

 # Terms and Conditions
 I do not take any responsibility for any damage caused through use of this extension, be it indirect, special, incidental or consequential damages (including but not limited to damages for loss of business, loss of profits, interruption or the like).